 Furthermore, data that reveals how 90 percent of time spent on mobile devices is spent on apps means creating an interactive, engaging mobile application is no longer optional.
 Indeed, mobile usage surpassed desktop access for the first time in November 2016, and there is no turning back.
 Brands need to go where their customers are online.

 Some luxury brands have jumped on the Android app design and iOS app design bandwagon and are reaping the rewards of this dynamic marketing channel.

-Lexus – As Lexus worked with top app developers to create TouchSense technology, they saw steady improvement in responses to mobile marketing of their products.
-Significant increases in click-through completed views, replay rates and ad recall were noted for those advertisements that were touch enabled.
+Lexus – As Lexus worked with top app developers to create TouchSense technology, they saw steady improvement in responses to the mobile marketing of their products.
+Significant increases in click-through completed views, replay rates, and ad recall were noted for those advertisements that were touch-enabled.
 This allows them to understand what works and engages consumers, and where to further target their mobile advertising.
 TouchSense is also a great way to stand out in the sea of marketing.

 Optimizing the reach and power of mobile app marketing

 Mobile app design is critical for achieving maximum reach for any luxury or household brand, as is finding a good mobile app development company to partner with.
 They need to understand your product, your goals, your target market and your marketing vision to serve up the type of mobile design that drives success and brand reach.
 Furthermore, they need to grasp the reasons why mobile app marketing is so powerful.

 - Google – Google has made mobile search results a priority with its Mobilegeddon update, which actively penalizes sites that do not embrace mobile marketing.
 Your site needs to be responsive and viewable on mobile devices to avoid getting a search ranking slap by the SEO giant.

 - Broader target audience – Some people use mobile devices exclusively, so companies that don’t market via mobile are neglecting those consumers altogether.